sebanc/linuxloops/Readme/Data-recovery.md

 </details>

 <details>
-  <summary>Recover data from an encrypted linuxloops image</summary>
+  <summary>Recover data from an encrypted Linuxloops image</summary>

-1. Run the following commands to mount the linuxloops rootfs:
+1. Run the following commands to mount the Linuxloops rootfs:
 ```
 mkdir -p ./chroot
 image=$(losetup -fP --show <path_to_the_linuxloops_image>)